lukebakken/mss/README.md

 make pkg
 ```

 The `mss.tgz` archive can be extracted and run using `challenge/bin/challenge-executable`.
-It will expect that `MSS_BLOB_DIR` is set to a writable directory.
+It will create a directory `blobs` in the same directory as `challenge` where it writes blob data.

 # Design